Tigon

-The tigon is a hybrid offspring of a male tiger (Panthera tigris) and a female lion, or lioness (Panthera leo).
+The tigon also called tiglion, tigion, and tion is a hybrid offspring of a male tiger (Panthera tigris) and a female lion, or lioness (Panthera leo).
 They exhibit visible characteristics from both parents: they can have both spots from the mother (lions carry genes for spots – lion cubs are spotted and some adults retain faint markings) and stripes from the father.
 Any mane that a male tigon may have will appear shorter and less noticeable than a lion's mane and is closer in type to the ruff of a male tiger.

 Tigons do not exceed the size of their parents' original species because they inherit growth-inhibitory genes from both parents, but they do not exhibit any kind of dwarfism or miniaturization; they often weigh around 180 kg.
-It is distinct from the liger, which is a hybrid of a male lion and a female tiger, often weighing from 320 kg to 550 kg.
+It is distinct from the reciprocal cross, the liger, which is a hybrid of a male lion and a female tiger, often weighing from 320 kg to 550 kg.

 Fertility

 Ligers and tigons were long thought to be sterile; in 1943, however, a 15-year-old hybrid between a lion and a tiger was successfully mated at the Munich Hellabrunn Zoo.
 The female cub was then raised to adulthood.
 Like the liger, male tigons are sterile while the females are fertile.

 At the Alipore Zoo in India, a tigoness named Rudhrani, born in 1971, was successfully mated to a male Asiatic lion named Debabrata.
 The rare, second-generation hybrid was called a litigon.
 Rudhrani produced seven litigons in her lifetime.
 Some of these reached impressive sizes - a litigon named Cubanacan weighed at least 363 kg, stood 1.32 m at the shoulder, and was 3.5 m in total length.